Portable Water Filters

 $200 - replacement cartridge: $140

-I'd love to have one of these because, with proper care, I could pump 10 gallons a day every day for 3.5 years before needing a new element.
-But, for the camping and backpacking I do, I can buy 3 Hikers for less cost.
+I'd love to have one of these for group camps because, with proper care, I could pump 10 gallons a day every day for 3.5 years before needing a new element.
+But, for the camping and backpacking I do, I can buy almost a dozen Sawyer Minis instead.

 $80 - replacement element: $35